Memories of a Son

 All of the horse owners that owned saddle horses of even a little more than ordinary speed, spent months in training and preparing their horses for the races.

 The races were run to win and the best horse always won, providing he did not fall in the race or was tardy at the start.

-Eventually, a man by the name of Jack Wilson purchased a lot of ranch property in the community, and for a time was a partner of my father in possession of some Reese River ranches.
+There was a man by the name of Jack Wilson who had purchased much ranch property in the community, and for a time was a partner of my father in possession of some Reese River ranches.

-This man Wilson was quite a sportsman and as time went on he took a lot of interest in the races.
+This man Wilson was quite a sportsman and as time went on he took a great interest in the races.
 He had previously been a racehorse man, and now as a participant in the local event he shipped in many bona-fide racehorses and imported a licensed jockey.